How veterans can help close the UK rail skills gap

 There’s a disconnect in UK hiring right now.

-The rail industry faces a real and growing skills gap, with an ageing workforce, skills shortage, and a looming wave of infrastructure projects demanding boots on the ground.
+There's a growing UK rail skills gap, with an ageing workforce, skills shortage, and a looming wave of infrastructure projects demanding boots on the ground.

 Meanwhile, around 15,000 service leavers exit the British Armed Forces each year.
 They’re highly skilled, disciplined, and technically skilled.
 Many have backgrounds like engineering, operations, and logistics that map closely to rail industry jobs.